guandailu/SnakeHiC/README.md

 # SnakeHiC
 A snakemake-based pipeline for processing HiC data.

 This is a work-in-progress.
-Documentation is currently very brief.
-Comments welcome!
+Documentation is currently very brief and comments welcome!

 Currently, the pipeline only supports High Performance Computing (HPC) platform.